luuk666/EECE5698_Final/README.md

 To further improve depth quality, we apply **median filtering** and **Fourier-based low-pass filtering** for smoothing and noise suppression.

 > 🔧 Framework: Python + PyTorch + OpenCV + SciPy
-> 📚 Project for EECE5698: Robotics Sensing & Navigation @ Northeastern University
+> 📚 Project for EECE5698: Visual Sensing and Computing @ Northeastern University

 ---